tiy-greenville-front-end/overview/fee_reading_list.md

-# FEE Reading List
+# Software Engineering Reading List

 These books will not make you an amazing programmer.
 However, writting lots of code where you apply concepts from them probably will.
-Many of these books taught be concepts that I implimented on the job, which often resulted in a promotion or pay raise.
+Many of these books taught me concepts that I implimented on the job, which often resulted in a promotion or pay raise.

+This list does NOT include books like [JavaScript the Good Parts](http://shop.oreilly.com/product/9780596517748.do) or [Two Scoops of Django](https://www.amazon.com/Two-Scoops-Django-Best-Practices/dp/0981467342), though I believe you should include some language/framework specific books based on what technologies you end up working with.
+Instead, this list is designed to be foundational for a career as a software engineer.
+Many of these books are part of computer science curriculum at Drexel, MIT, and Berkeley.

 Don't try to read everything all at once.
 Spend 2 years reading and applying the concepts from the books on this list.
-The list is not in any particular order, but they appear to be roughly in the order I read them.
+The list is not in any particular order, but as I look over the list, they appear to be roughly in the order I read them.

 ## Getting Started

+These books are beautiful and give the web developer beginer some entry level details.
+At this point you know all of this, but if you have friends that ask to learn web development I would recommend these:

  * HTML & CSS (Jon Duckett)
  * JavaScript & jQuery (Jon Duckett)